ibm-cloud-docs/sell/da-deprecate.md

 # Deprecating your deployable architecture from the {{site.data.keyword.cloud_notm}} catalog
 {: #da-deprecate}

-You can permanently delete your product or version from the {{site.data.keyword.cloud}} catalog by deprecating them first.
+You can permanently delete your deployable architecture or its version from the {{site.data.keyword.cloud}} catalog by deprecating them first.
 Your product remains available for use during a 90-day deprecation period, and is removed after 90 days.
 {: shortdesc}

-## Deprecating deployable architecture from the {{site.data.keyword.cloud_notm}} catalog
+## Deprecating deployable architectures from the {{site.data.keyword.cloud_notm}} catalog
 {: #deprecate-da-catalog}

 To deprecate your entire product, complete the following steps: